This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed to make beef enchiladas labeled and on a brown cutting board.

-• Olive oil: Extra virgin olive oil is my go-to for its robust flavor and health benefits, but a lighter olive oil works well too.
+• Olive oil: I use extra virgin olive oil for its rich flavor, but a lighter olive oil works just as well.

-• Ground beef: Opt for ground turkey if you’re looking for a leaner meat option.
-If you’ve got leftover ground beef, consider using it in Baked Ziti, Taco Casserole, or a Juicy Lucy!
+• Ground beef: You can swap in ground turkey for a leaner option.
+If you have leftover ground beef, use it in Baked Ziti, Taco Casserole, or a Juicy Lucy.

-• Onions and garlic: These are flavor powerhouses in the recipe, so don’t skip them.
+• Onions and garlic: These add essential flavor, so don’t skip them.

-• Spices: Chili powder, ground cumin, salt, and black pepper bring warmth and depth.
+• Spices: A mix of chili powder, ground cumin, salt, and black pepper adds warmth and depth.

-• Cheese: Shredded cheddar is a classic choice, but feel free to experiment with your favorite cheese.
-Dairy-free cheese works too.
+• Cheese: Shredded cheddar is a great choice, but use your favorite cheese.

-• Tortillas: Flour tortillas are my favorite for their flexibility, but corn tortillas are a good gluten-free option.
-Use extra tortillas to make a Southwest Wrap, Breakfast Burritos, or Chicken Tacos.
+• Tortillas: I prefer flour tortillas for their soft texture, but corn tortillas are a good alternative.
+Use any extras to make a Southwest Wrap, Breakfast Burritos, or Chicken Tacos.

-• Optional toppings: Elevate your enchiladas with green onions, black olives, or a dollop of sour cream.
+• Optional toppings: Add extra flavor with green onions, black olives, or a dollop of sour cream.

 How To Make Beef Enchiladas

-These step-by-step photos and instructions help you visualize how to make a small batch of beef enchiladas.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make a small batch of enchiladas.
+See the recipe card below for ingredient amounts and full instructions.

-1. In a 10″ skillet over medium heat, heat oil 30 seconds.
-Add onions and cook, stirring occasionally, 2 minutes.
-Stir in garlic and cook an additional 1 minute.
-Add ground beef, salt, pepper, chili powder, and cumin and cook, stirring occasionally, until beef is brown, about 8 minutes.
-Remove pan from heat and transfer cooked ground beef to a paper towel lined plate to drain.
+1. Cook the Beef: In a 10-inch skillet over medium heat, heat oil for 30 seconds.
+Add onions and cook, stirring occasionally, for 2 minutes.
+Stir in garlic and cook for 1 minute.
+Add ground beef, salt, pepper, chili powder, and cumin.
+Cook, stirring occasionally, until browned, about 8 minutes.
+Transfer beef to a paper towel-lined plate to drain.

-2. Spread 2 tablespoons of enchilada sauce over bottom of a small baking dish.
+2. Prepare the Baking Dish: Spread 2 tablespoons of enchilada sauce over the bottom of a 5×5 or 5×7 inch baking dish.

-3. Warm tortillas by placing the tortillas on a plate and cover them with a damp paper towel.
-Microwave on high for 10-15 seconds so they are pliable.
-Place 1 tablespoon of cheese in the center of each tortilla, then divide meat evenly between each tortilla.
+3. Fill the Tortillas: Warm tortillas by placing them on a plate and covering them with a damp paper towel.
+Microwave for 10-15 seconds until pliable.
+Place 1 tablespoon of cheese in the center of each tortilla, then divide the beef evenly between them.

-5. Pour 1/3 cup of enchilada sauce over tops of the tortillas and sprinkle the remaining cheese over the top.
+5. Top with Sauce and Cheese: Pour 1/3 cup of enchilada sauce over the tortillas and sprinkle the remaining cheese on top.

 six photos showing the steps involved in making beef enchiladas.